paulkarpenko/us-code-ui/uscode/title-54-national-park-service-and-related-programs/chapter-2001-coordination-of-programs.md

 **(c) Classification System.—** The Secretary may prepare a system for classification of outdoor recreation resources to assist in the effective and beneficial use and management of such resources.

-**(d) Recreation Plan.—** The Secretary may formulate and maintain a comprehensive nationwide outdoor recreation plan, taking into consideration the plans of the various Federal agencies, States, and their political subdivisions.
-The plan shall set forth the needs and demands of the public for outdoor recreation and the current and foreseeable availability in the future of outdoor recreation resources to meet those needs.
-The plan shall identify critical outdoor recreation problems, recommend solutions, and recommend desirable actions to be taken at each level of government and by private interests.
-The Secretary shall submit the plan to the President for transmittal to Congress.
-Revisions of the plan shall be similarly transmitted at succeeding 5-year intervals.
-When a plan or revision is transmitted to the Congress, the Secretary shall transmit copies to the chief executive officials of the States.

-**(e) Technical Assistance and Advice.—** The Secretary may provide technical assistance and advice to and cooperate with States, political subdivisions, and private interests, including nonprofit organizations, with respect to outdoor recreation.
+**(d) Technical Assistance and Advice.—** The Secretary may provide technical assistance and advice to and cooperate with States, political subdivisions, and private interests, including nonprofit organizations, with respect to outdoor recreation.

-**(f) Interstate and Regional Cooperation.—** The Secretary may encourage interstate and regional cooperation in the planning, acquisition, and development of outdoor recreation resources.
+**(e) Interstate and Regional Cooperation.—** The Secretary may encourage interstate and regional cooperation in the planning, acquisition, and development of outdoor recreation resources.

-**(g) Research, Information, and Education Programs and Activities.—** The Secretary may—
+**(f) Research, Information, and Education Programs and Activities.—** The Secretary may—

 (1) sponsor, engage in, and assist in research relating to outdoor recreation, directly or by contract or cooperative agreements, and make payments for such purposes without regard to the limitations of section 3324(a) and (b) of title 31 concerning advances of funds when the Secretary considers such action to be in the public interest;